karltunmoreno/Cartoon-Network/README.md

-WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list
+WHEN I test API POST, PUT, and DELETE routes in Insomnia THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list.

 YOU TUBE LINK  https://www.youtube.com/watch?v=jwRCeVy91co

 TECHNOLOGY HELPERS

+Created models with Mongoose.

+Used virtuals to extend the models' functionality.

+Created subschemas and subdocuments with Mongoose.

+Used IndexedDB to add offline functionality.

+Validated models to normalize data.

 NoSql
 JavaScript